|

 4 beats/measure, 40 measures/minute

-The Two Step grew out of the nineteenth century galop, a social dance characterized by a variety of skipping and hopping steps, and became popular in the U.S. toward the end of the 1800s and in the early 1900s, pretty well pushing aside for a time the quadrilles, waltzes, and polkas that had been so popular.
+The Two Step grew out of the nineteenth century galop and polka, social dances characterized by a variety of skipping and hopping steps, and at first it was a vivacious marching dance with interpolated skips.
+The Two Step became popular in the U.S. toward the end of the 1800s and in the early 1900s, pretty well pushing aside for a time the quadrilles, waltzes, and polkas that had been dominant.
 The patriotic music of John Phillip Sousa provided some of the stimulus for its development.
 At one point, he said that his Washington Post March "should make a man with a wooden leg step out."

 Steps and Actions That Make Up the Figure